plotly/plotly.py/doc/python/axes.md

 fig.show()
 ```

-*New in 5.16*
+*New in 5.17*

-To use a reversed axis while specifying only an upper or lower bound for the range, set `autorange="reversed"`:
+To use a reversed axis while specifying only a lower bound for the range, set `autorange="min reversed"`:

 ```python
 import plotly.express as px